facelessuser/PyMdown/docs/src/markdown/user-guide/general-usage.md

 # If it points to a physical file, it will be included.
 # PyMdown will look relative to the binary if it can't find the file.
 #
-# This can be overridden in a file's frontmatter via the 'settings' key word:
+# This can be overridden in a file's frontmatter via the 'pymdown_settings' key word:
 #
 # ---
-# settings:
+# pymdown_settings:
 #   js:
 #     - somefile.js
 # ---